By Tim Lambert

 Newbury hospital was built in 1885.

 Amenities in Newbury continued to improve in the 20th century.
-Newbury gained a museum in 1904.
+West Berkshire Museum opened in Newbury in 1904.
 The first public library in Newbury opened in 1906.
 The first cinema opened in 1910.
 Newbury Clock Tower opened in 1929.

 In 1948 Newbury was given a coat of arms.
 It shows Newbury castle and wavy lines for the River Kennet.
 The sheaf represents Newbury’s long history as an agricultural market town.
 The teasel represents the wool industry that used to exist in Newbury (teasels were used to comb wool).